gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Use this API to check if a store is already opted-in for any integration
+Check if a store is already opted-in for any integration

 *Returned Response:*